Table Of Contents

-- Sharing – other ways to connect with your partner, sex play is not the only way to build trust
+- Sharing – be open about other ways you want to connect with your partner, sex play is not the only way to build trust.

-- Respect – this one is important because if your partner can not respect your decision it will be difficult for you to practice Abstinence.
+- Respect – make sure that both you and your partner understand abstinence.
+If they cannot respect your decision it will be difficult for you to practice abstinence.

-- Think outside the box – depending on the level of Abstinence, looking at other various activities such as outercourse
+- Think outside the box – depending on the level of abstinence, look at other activities such as outercourse.

-- Are you clear on why you did it in the first place?
+- Clear on why you chose to be in the first place?

-- Are you aware of the situation you are in and the benefits of staying abstinent?
+- Aware of the benefits of staying abstinent?

-- Are there people in my life that can help me with my decision?
+- In contact with people in your life that can help you with your decision?

-- Can you approach them and will they be supportive?
+- Able to approach them and will they be supportive?

-By asking yourself these questions, it can help your success on becoming abstinent on a daily basis.
+By asking yourself these questions, it can help your success on being abstinent on a daily basis.

 Tips for Practicing Abstinence

 Do not reevaluate your decision once you have made it.
-This can be hard when you are put in difficult situations such as where alcohol and drugs are present.
-Always be thinking with a clear head and tell yourself, would you make this decision if you were sober?
+This can be hard when you are put in difficult situations, like when alcohol is involved.
+Always think clearly and ask yourself, would you make this decision if you were sober?

 Being abstinent can be hard for long periods of time.
-If you are ready not to be abstinent, make sure you ask yourself why you are doing it.
-Do you have access to other types of birth control methods?
-How will you be protecting yourself from pregnancy and STDs?
+If you are considering stopping, make sure you ask yourself why you started.
+Do you have access to other types of birth control?
+How will you be protecting yourself from pregnancy and STD’s?